sozu/py-pyracmon/README.md

 `Graph` is a data structure where nodes are connected by edges according to predefined hierarchical relationships in `GraphTemplate`.
 Therefore, you can separate the definition of data structure (`GraphTemplate`) from data handling operations.

-In addition, `Graph` is designed to accept querying results in straight-forward manner to keep codes simple.
+In addition, `Graph` is designed to accept querying results in straight-forward manner in order to keep codes simple.

 Next code is the example to construct similar to above structured list by using `Graph`.

-> For the convenience of next chapter, some keys are different from above.
+> Some keys intentionally are set to different keys from above example.
+They are modified in next chapter.

 ```
 from pyracmon import graph_template, new_graph